iBat/devextreme-quill/docs/guides/how-to-customize-quill.md

----
-layout: docs
-title: How to Customize Quill
-permalink: /guides/how-to-customize-quill/
-redirect_from:
-  - /guides/customizing-and-extending/
----

 Quill was designed with customization and extension in mind.
-This is achieved by implementing a small editor core exposed by a granular, well defined [API](/docs/api/).
-The core is augmented by [modules](/docs/modules), using the same [APIs](/docs/api/) you have access to.
+This is achieved by implementing a small editor core exposed by a granular, well defined API.
+The core is augmented by [modules](../modules.md), using the same APIs you have access to.

 In general, common customizations are handled in [configurations](#configurations/), user interfaces by [Themes](#themes) and CSS, functionality by [modules](#modules), and editor contents by [Parchment](#content-and-formatting).

 ### Configurations

-Quill favors Code over Configuration&trade;, but for very common needs, especially where the equivalent code would be lengthy or complex, Quill provides [configuration](/docs/configuration/) options.
+Quill favors Code over Configuration&trade;, but for very common needs, especially where the equivalent code would be lengthy or complex, Quill provides [configuration](../configuration.md) options.
 This would be a good first place to look to determine if you even need to implement any custom functionality.

 Two of the most powerful options is `modules` and `theme`.
-You can drastically change or expand what Quill can and does do by simply adding or removing individual [modules](/docs/modules/) or using a different [theme](/docs/themes/).
+You can drastically change or expand what Quill can and does do by simply adding or removing individual [modules](../modules.md) or using a different theme.

 ### Themes